ElektraInitiative/libelektra/doc/COMPILE.md

     -DPLUGINS=ALL

-Note that plugins get dropped when dependencies are not satisfied.
+> Note that plugins get dropped automatically if dependences are not satisfied.

 To add all plugins except some plugins you can use:

     -DPLUGINS="ALL;-plugin1;-plugin2"

-E.g. if you want all plugins except the jni plugin you would use:
+For example, if you want all plugins except the jni plugin you would use:

     -DPLUGINS="ALL;-jni"